zengwangdong/volcengine/README.md

 <div align="center">
 <a href="英文链接">
     <img src="./byteplus.png" alt="BytePlus" width="150"/ >
     <p> Thanks to Dola seed for sponsoring this project!
-Register via this link to get 500,000 tokens of free inference quota per model. </p>
+Register via <a href="英文链接">this link</a> to get 500,000 tokens of free inference quota per model. </p>
 </a>
 </div>